Ebac 3850e review & features

 Suitable for up to 5 bedroom homes with 5 occupants this will be more than enough for most users, the maximum stated water extraction comes in at a large 21 litres per day in ideal conditions.
 The water collection tank is more than adequate at 2.5L which is easy to remove, and for most homes will probably mean twice per day until any problem is under control.
 There’s also a continuous drain function if you require it.

 Power consumption is low, very low, and is amongst the best on the market at a measly 180w.
-Just like all the best dehumidifiers it has a humidistat to stop potential over drying of the air, this partners with the in built ‘smart control’ to maximize on energy saving whilst in operation.
+Just like all the best dehumidifiers it has a humidistat to stop potential over drying of the air, this partners with the in built ‘smart control’ to maximise on energy saving whilst in operation.

 In noise terms it’s at par for the course at 46dB.
 So while it’s not the quietest unit I’ve ever heard, it’s not the loudest either, this isn’t one for placing in a bedroom with you, but then again it’s not designed to be.
 It does have a nice continuous tone with no pitch changes, so placed outside a bedroom or a landing it shouldn’t be a problem, and you can hear this in my video at 1m40s here.
 Update – Some users are reporting a rattle in the plastic case, usually around the clip on filter cover.
 Whilst apparently it can be fixed by jamming in a packer of some sort, I’m duty bound to mention known faults, but I have no way of knowing if this problem has been fixed in newer versions due to the sporadic nature.